denniswoodrow/CS61A/README.md

 This repository contains my solutions for labs, discussions, homework and projects I completed so far.
 If you would like to view the code I wrote, open files that contain the assignment name and end in .py or .sql.
 For example, 'hw03.py' or 'lab12.sql'.

-Note: Lab03 is not intentionally missing, the course itself jumped from Lab02 to Lab04.
+Notes: Lab03 is not intentionally missing, the course itself jumped from Lab02 to Lab04.
+Intentionally skipped lab10, lab11, disc10, disc11, hw06, hw07, hw08 because they deal with Scheme and building your own interpreter which is not something I'm interested in pursuing.